ikasanEIP/ikasan/ikasaneip/component/endpoint/amazon-s3-endpoint/Readme.md

 ### Sample Usage

 Two Producers are provided.
 The ```AmazonS3ByteArrayProducer``` is used to upload byte[] data to an S3 bucket.
-It needs to be invoked with a ```AmazonS3ByteArrayPayload``` which specify the contents and the key to write the data to in the bucket.
+It needs to be invoked with a ```AmazonS3ByteArrayPayload``` which contains the contents and the key to write the data to in the bucket.
 This class is shown below, note a ```InvalidAmazonS3PayloadException``` will get thrown if the contents field or keyName field is null.